Skip to content

 The 2026-04-26 backup migration took ~90 minutes of manual click-ops to wire up Google Drive: create Cloud project, enable Drive API, configure OAuth consent screen, create OAuth client, publish app, click through “unverified app” warning, paste credentials into rclone, reconnect, retry.
 Every one of those steps had a non-obvious failure mode.

-If “Sanctum power user” is a real audience — anyone who’s not Bertrand running this in their own home — that flow had to collapse from 90 minutes to under 10.
+If “Sanctum power user” is a real audience — anyone who’s not the author running this in their own haus — that flow had to collapse from 90 minutes to under 10.
 The CLI’s cloud setup wizard exists exactly to wrap each painful click in a step that opens the right URL, validates pasted input live, and recovers from known failures with a clear next action.
 The R2 wizard does it in ~3 minutes; the GDrive wizard does it in ~10.

 PillarMeans